DigitalSlideArchive/DSA-WSI-DeID/docs/CUSTOMIZING.rst

 Instead of using ``TokenID`` and ``ImageID``, these fields can be specified using the ``folder_name_field`` and ``image_name_field`` fields respectively.

+The values in the ``image_name_field`` need to be unique, or only the first row with a specified value will be used.

 Import Schema Modification
 --------------------------